 Gotchas

-- Although the Sync Data to Transactions Action can be configured to update transactions based on file data, the update of these transactions does not trigger an Update Transactions Business Rule.
+- Although the Sync Data to Transactions Action can be configured to update transactions based on file data, updating these transactions does not trigger an Update Transactions Business Rule.

 However, setting this Action's Phase Change on Completion property will allow you to use the Phase Change Business Rule as a trigger for other Actions.